-- A. All reports and documents regarding active gang, solicitation of sex acts, or organized crime investigations shall be maintained in a locked file cabinet or secure computer file.
-These files shall be maintained separately from all other Department records.
-The Investigative Services Captain is responsible for the integrity of the files and access is limited to the following: - 1.
-Chief of Police - 2.
-Assistant Chief - 3.
-Field Services Captain - 4.
-Those individuals actively involved in investigating, drug, gang, solicitation of sexual acts or organized crime. - B. Gang, solicitation of sexual acts, and organized crime case files shall be regularly reviewed, updated, corrected, and/or purged by detectives and approved and monitored by the Investigative Services Captain
+- A. All reports and documents regarding active vice, drugs, or organized crime investigations shall be maintained in a secure manner and be maintained separately from all other Department records.
+The Investigative Services Captain is responsible for the integrity of the files and access is limited to the following:

+- 1. Chief of Police

+- 2. Assistant Chief(s)

+- 3. Field Services Captain

+- 4. Investigative Services Captain

+- 5. Those individuals actively involved in vice, drugs, or organized crime investigations.

+- B. Vice, drug, and organized crime case files shall be regularly reviewed, updated, corrected, and/or purged by detectives and approved and monitored by the Investigative Services Captain